From Mechanic to Revolutionary

 How twenty years behind the enterprise curtain led to a mission to democratize Fortune 500 AI.

 "When systems fail, people get hurt.
-I learned that pulling people from burning buildings.
+Shawn learned that pulling people from burning buildings.
 When technology fails, businesses die.
-I learned that in twenty years of enterprise architecture."
+He learned that in twenty years of enterprise architecture."

 — The Thalamus AI Philosophy